jacobrogers603/mark_my_words/to-do.md

 - Add currentPathTitles to User model in schema: we have to query the database for the name of every path title, so each layer we go down in terms of nesting for making folders and sub folders we have the ask the server what the ID's name is to display it to the user... this is bad
 - shared notes should show username as well as email
 - add delete account option
+- If two people are saving at the same time it overwrites, saves the last one